cocoaaa/GP2017-Assignments/README.md

 ## News and Changes

+09.03.2017 23:50 - Updated libigl to fix a bug in compiling the tutorials.
 07.03.2017 12:41 - Updated assignment 1 to fix the load mesh button functionality.
 06.03.2017 15:04 - Updated libigl to disable matlab dependency of tutorials.
 05.03.2017 23:08 - Updated libigl to use newest nanogui and glew which possibly solves issues for some of you.